Pieds-noirs: Pieds-noirs who remained

 In the aftermath of the war, some pieds-noirs chose to remain in Algeria; their population was recorded at standing around 200,000 in October 1962.
 By 1965 their population had dropped to around 50,000.

 Under the Algerian Nationality Code of 1963, pieds-noirs were permitted to obtain Algerian citizenship, but political reluctance by the FLN and the slowness of the process prompted some pieds-noirs to emigrate over choosing citizenship.
 In 1965, it was believed more than 500 ethnic European persons had applied for Algerian citizenship, with 200 having been born in Algeria.
 During the 1980s, social affairs counselors at the French embassy in Algiers encouraged elderly pied-noirs living alone to migrate to mainland France in order to rejoin their relatives.

 In recent decades, it has been harder to determine the total population of pied-noir heritage in Algeria due to inconsistent data.
 In 1979, Le Monde journalist Daniel Junqua put the population as being around 3,000.
 In 1993, French historian Hélène Bracco claimed the population to be higher at around 30,000 but noted most were elderly.
 Lingering political instability and events such as the Algerian civil war prompted many remaining Algerians of European descent to leave the country and apply for citizenship of France.
 In 2008, the French Consulate in Algiers recorded that around 300 persons of European descent remain in the country, whereas an Algerian census company recorded the number as higher.
 The Association of French People Abroad (ADFE) based in Oran claimed that the total number stood around 4,500 in 2008.
 French journalist Pierre Daum documented that small communities of pied-noirs who have acquired Algerian citizenship remain in large cities such as Algiers and have integrated themselves into Algerian society.

-État pied-noir
+Legacy

 In 2016, a group of pied-noir activists headed by Jacques Villard set up the Gouvernement provisoire Pied-Noir en exil (lit.
 'Provisional Government of the Pied-Noir in exile') in Montpellier in response to what they argued has been marginalization against the pied-noir community by successive governments in France.
 The movement has been referred to as État pied-noir.
 Since 2022, some of its members call for the establishment of an autonomous pied-noir national territory in the French mainland.

+Some Pieds-Noir have expressed a sentiment of "nostalgérie," a feeling of nostalgia for French Algeria.

+The 2021 comic book Non-retour is about a group of pieds-noirs who are forced to leave Algeria in July 1962.
+It was inspired by the childhood memories of its scenarist Jean-Laurent Truc.